eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 # Capabilities in Austral {#austral}

+- austral has capability based security
+  - capabilities are represented as linear types
+  - because they are linear, they are not copyable
+  - they can be surrendered by their owners, but not duplicated
+  - or stored in mutable global state
 - not a feature
   - a consequence of linear types
   - except for the root capability, more on this later
 - example
   - network sockets
+    - interface
+    - usage
 - capabilities can:
   - have a value
     - file
     - db handle
     - socket
   - no value: pure type-level permission slip
   - no sharp distinction between caps and linear values
 - capability hierarchy
 - the root capability
   - capabilities cannot be obtained from nowhere
     - you need smth that represents a higher-level capability, conceptually
     - root cap is the base case of this recursion
   - cannot be created within the language
   - exists only at the program entrypoint, which has root cap
   - root can be surrendered immediately at the start of the program
     - that program can't do anything

 # Limitations {#limitations}

 - global uniqueness
+  - e.g. stdio
+  - rootcapability type has no contents
+  - can't "mark" a capability as acquired and not possible to acquire again
+  - two solutions
+    - consume the root capability
+    - have a larger intermediate capability, that the user has to use with discipline
 - ffi is unsafe
   - unsafe ffi is needed
     - every language has a escape hatch